 It is easy to see that $\alpha\in \left(1.83, 1.84\right), |\beta|=|\gamma| \in \left(0.73, 0.74\right), c_{\alpha} \in \left(0.18, 0.19\right)$ and $|c_{\beta}|=|c_{\gamma}| \in \left(0.35, 0.36\right)$.
 Since $|\beta|=|\gamma|<1$, setting $e_s:=T_{s}-c_{\alpha}\alpha^{s}$, we have

 Further, one can easily see that

-We recall a result of Fac\'{o} and Marques \cite{FM} on the 2-adic order of a Tribonacci number.
+We recall a result of Fac\'{o} and Marques \cite{FM} and Young \cite{Y:2020} on the 2-adic order of shifted Tribonacci number.
 For a prime number $p$ and a nonzero integer $r$, the $p$-adic order $\upsilon_{p}(r)$ is the exponent of the highest power of a prime $p$ that divides $r$. \begin{lemma} We have